Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Rules

-Every player throws one dart with their non-throwing hand.
-Whatever number they hit becomes their number for the game.
-Write each player's name and number on the scoreboard.
+Each player throws one dart with their non-throwing hand (so your weak hand).
+Whatever number you hit, that's your number for the game.
+This keeps it random and usually hilarious.
+Write everyone's name and number on the scoreboard.

 Hit your own double to become a "Killer"

-Before you can attack other players, you must hit the double of your own number.
-Once you do, you become a Killer and a K is written next to your name.
+Before you can start attacking anyone, you have to hit the double of your own number.
+Until you do that, you can't take anyone's lives.
+Once you hit it, you're a Killer — stick a K next to your name on the board.

-Hit other players' doubles to remove their lives
+Hit other players' doubles to take their lives

-As a Killer, every time you hit the double of another player's number, they lose one life.
-Trebles don't count — only doubles.
+Now the fun starts.
+As a Killer, every time you hit the double of another player's number, they lose a life.
+Only doubles count — singles and trebles do nothing.
+Pick your targets wisely.
+Or don't.
+Up to you.

 If a Killer accidentally hits their own double, they lose a life too.
-This prevents players from being reckless and adds an extra layer of tension.
-Agree on this rule before the game starts.
+This adds a brilliant layer of tension — you can't just spray darts around the board recklessly.
+Agree on this before you start, because it will cause arguments if you don't.

 🀄 Shanghai

-Players take turns aiming at a specific number each round — round 1 aims at 1s, round 2 aims at 2s, and so on up to 20.
-Your score each round is the total of your hits on that number only.
-The twist: if you hit a single, double AND treble of the target number in the same turn, that's a "Shanghai" and you win instantly — regardless of score.
+Each round, everyone aims at a specific number — round 1 is 1s, round 2 is 2s, all the way up to 20.
+Your score each round is whatever you hit on that number.
+But here's the twist: if you hit a single, double AND treble of the target number in the same turn, that's a "Shanghai" and you win instantly.
+Doesn't matter what the scores are.
+It's a mic-drop moment.

 ✂️ Halve-It

-A preset list of targets is written on the scoreboard (e.g. 20, 19, 18, any double, any treble, bullseye).
-Each round, players throw three darts at the designated target.
-If you score on the target, those points are added to your total.
-If you miss completely (zero hits on the target), your total score is halved.
+A list of targets goes on the board (e.g. 20, 19, 18, any double, any treble, bullseye).
+Each round, everyone throws three darts at that round's target.
+Hit it?
+Those points get added to your total.
+Miss it completely — as in, zero hits on the target?
+Your total score gets halved.
+It's brutal.
+One bad round and you're in trouble.
 Highest score after all rounds wins.

 🎰 Knockout

-Players throw in order.
-Each player must score higher than the previous player's throw.
-If you score lower or equal, you gain a letter (K-N-O-C-K-O-U-T).
-Spell out the full word and you're eliminated.
-Last player standing wins.
-Similar to "Horse" in basketball.
+Players throw in order and each player has to score higher than the previous player.
+If you score lower or equal, you pick up a letter — K, N, O, C, K, O, U, T. Spell the whole word and you're eliminated.
+Last one standing wins.
+It's basically "Horse" from basketball but with darts.
+Gets tense quickly.

 🏏 Scram